 However, you must use your mortgage to purchase one to four family properties in eligible communities throughout Upstate New York.
 You must also meet the following requirements:

-- Be first-time homebuyer
+- Be a first-time homebuyer

-- Meet income limits that vary by county
+- Meet county-specific income limits

 SONYMA Conventional Plus Program

 |Pros||– Mortgage refinance options available |

 |Cons||– Credit score requirements|

 |Best For||– New Yorkers who want to refinance a mortgage or those looking for a new, low interest one|